scummvm/scummvm/backends/platform/wince/README-WinCE.txt

                                     stuttering try setting this to a higher value.
                                     Set to 0 if your device is fast enough or if you prefer better audio/video synchronization.
- *  Smush_force_redraw     int      Force a Smush frame redraw every X missed frames.
-Mainly used for Full Throttle action sequences.
-Setting it lower gives more priority to screen redraws.
-Setting it higher gives more priority to stylus/keyboard input.
-                                    The default is 30.

 Game specific sections (f.e. [monkey2]) - game options